 The following list shows some of the information HP has available to help you upgrade your hardware:

-You can find setup information on the Customer Care web site.
+You can find setup information on the HP Customer Support web site.
 From the support page for your model of computer, click Setup and Install, and then click Adding and Removing Hardware.